BiswadeepRoy/wallet-transaction-manager/README.md

 A typical view of the web application after entering a search string

+## Future-Improvements:
+#### No test cases are written for this application as it was not requested but currently is a future scope
+#### More better styling can be done as a future improvement
+#### More better optimized and modular react code to be written as a future improvement

 ## Learn More About React

 You can learn more about react in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).